sourcefuse/loopback4-microservice-catalog/README.md

 [![lerna](https://img.shields.io/badge/maintained%20with-lerna-cc00ff.svg)](https://lerna.js.org/)
 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

 The `loopback4-microservice-catalog` is a collection of pre-built microservices that aim to reduce time to market for Enterprise projects.
 Large enterprises usually face a similar set of challenges when developing cloud native platforms as part of digital transformation efforts or the creation of new products.
-The services are implemented as [LoopBack4 Extensions](https://loopback.io/doc/en/lb4/Extending-LoopBack-4.html), allowing you to install them into existing LoopBack4 applications or use the [LoopBack 4 Command-line interface](https://loopback.io/doc/en/lb4/Command-line-interface.html) to generate standalone services.
+The services are implemented as [LoopBack Extensions](https://loopback.io/doc/en/lb4/Extending-LoopBack-4.html), allowing you to install them into existing LoopBack applications or use the [LoopBack  Command-line interface](https://loopback.io/doc/en/lb4/Command-line-interface.html) to generate standalone services.
 Our recommended approach is to deploy these services as standalone micro-services in Docker.

 The current catalog consists of the following services: